arcctgx/ARver/README.md

 * `arver-bin-parser`: parses cached binary AccurateRip response and displays all AccurateRip track checksums.

-### Planned features

-Several features are planned, but not implemented yet:

-* mixed-mode CD support (disc type is recognized, but verification fails)
-* offset detection (zero offset is assumed)

 ### Restrictions

 #### Using MusicBrainz disc IDs instead of physical discs